dentarg/auth0-blog/_posts/2017-12-14-elixir-and-phoenix-tutorial-build-an-authenticated-app.markdown

 ## Credits

-A big thanks to <a href="https://twitter.com/IT_Supertramp">Thomas Peitz</a> for his help fixing the issue surrounding OIDC Conformant clients.
+A big thanks to <a href="https://twitter.com/IT_Supertramp">Thomas Peitz</a> for his help and suggestions.

 ## Conclusion